Page cover

 The CISA has recently published the following two advisories:

-1. The first advisory (Log4j), outlines a serious vulnerability in one of the world’s most popular logging software.
+1. The first advisory (Log4j)arrow-up-right, outlines a serious vulnerability in one of the world’s most popular logging software.

-2. The second advisory explores how ransomware has been increasing and is becoming professionalized - a concern for a large company like AIG.
+2. The second advisoryarrow-up-right explores how ransomware has been increasing and is becoming professionalized - a concern for a large company like AIG.

 Your task is to respond to the Apache Log4j zero-day vulnerability that was released to the public by advising affected teams of the vulnerability.